 The objectives of the Downtown Vitalization Program are to increase the Town’s economic, social, and environmental vitality by:

 - attracting new community investments in the form of multi-family residential development;

 - concentrating residential development within established areas with full municipal services; and,

 - encouraging high-quality residential development, suitable for citizens “aging in place”.

-The Downtown Vitalization Program does not rezone land and does not amend Official Community Plan Bylaw 1685 (PDF).
+The Downtown Vitalization Program does not rezone land and does not amend the Official Community Plan (OCP).
 A Development Permit is required for any new development in the Downtown Vitalization Area.
 Community consultation, rezoning, or development variance permit may be required for developments over three storeys.

 Available Incentives for Development Applications

 - Priority processing

 Official Community Plan, Section 126.96.36.199, Downtown Comox Policies (PDF), supports a maximum of four storeys in height except in the case of sites with significant changes in grade.
 In addition, a higher height may be considered for the following, if satisfactory amenities are provided: redevelopment of the mall site, the north-west corner of Comox Avenue and Port Augusta Street (former Lorne Hotel), and the south-west corner of Comox Avenue and Church Street (Comox Legion).